xmftweng/XAI/README.md

 This data is the input of ShapleyValue.ipynb.

 # Acknowledgements
+About the implementation code, please email me, remark your school and name, thank you.
-If it helps you, please quote our paper: doi.
+If it helps you, please quote our paper: doi. https://doi.org/10.1016/j.eswa.2022.118482.
-In addition, if any other questions, welcome to contact me by the email: wengfutian@gmail.com.
+In addition, if any other questions, welcome to contact me by the email: xmftweng@163.com.